 education

 Hope4Sudan established the primary school, which houses K-Grade 8 in 2008 near the town of Kapoeta.
 It continues to be the main source of education for the Toposa people provided by Hope4Sudan.
 Woven into the educational foundation, however, are other facets of training which have been birthed to meet the needs of the the students and villages we serve.
 Among those are Compass Kidz and the Girls Awareness Club in South Sudan.
 All of these ministries are supported by generous donors like you.
 Another focus in recent years has been to provide teacher training for the H4SS Primary School.
 This is a vital need that one of our fellow IPHC missionaries, Cheryl Turner, has worked hard to develop in South Sudan.
-To become a supporter of any of these ministries, click on the GIVE on the navigation bar and make your selection choice from the dropdown list.

 K-8 primary school